-If you’d like your team to go back to using Slack’s built-in authentication, or switch to a different identity provider (IDP), you can turn off single sign-on (SSO).
+If you’d like your workspace to go back to using Slack’s built-in authentication, or switch to a different identity provider (IDP), you can turn off single sign-on (SSO).

-When SSO is turned off, team members will sign in using their email address and Slack password.
+When SSO is turned off, members will sign in using their email address and Slack password.

 Turn off SSO

 From your desktop, click your workspace name in the top left.